Contibuting & Development

 # conda

-conda create --name valor python=3.11
+conda create --name valor python=3.10

 conda activate valor

-# Install the Client module
+Install the valor-lite

 Running Tests

 All of our tests are run automatically via GitHub Actions on every push, so it's important to double-check that your code passes all local tests before committing your code.
-All of the tests below require pytest